 Following a successful trial at the National Centre for Infectious Diseases (NCID), the company said on Thursday (Oct 29) that it is currently in discussions with the Health Ministry (MOH) to deploy its breathalyser tests in trials at public locations in the coming months.

 Dr. Jia Zhunan, chief executive of Breathonix, said the firm is also working to expand the NCID trial to include a further 250 patients in addition to the current 180.

 The company’s chairman, Associate Professor Neo Kok Beng, added that they are in talks with a “major hospitality player” here to deploy the tests at such events as conferences following approval from the Health Sciences Authority (HSA).

-The company hopes to receive it in the first quarter of next year.
+The company hopes to receive it in the first quarter of 2021.

 Prof Neo declined to name the hospitality player.
 He added that Breathonix has also received some requests from groups overseas for the tests to be rolled out there.

-For the test, people blow into a disposable mouthpiece that is connected to a breath sampler.
+For the test, the user exhales into a disposable one-way valve mouthpiece that is connected to the breath sampler.